AMLS-PRG/AtomML-Course/module-5/04-Performing-MD-simulations/README.md

 variable        temperature equal 300.0 # Target temperature in K read_data      ./solid_supercell_3x3x3.data
 ```
-Once you've made the changes, submit the updated *.lmp file again using the same batch script.
+Once you've made the changes, submit the updated *.lmp file again using the same sbatch script.

 In the simulation process, you can monitor the ```md.out``` file., which should be similar to: